swaptacular/swpt_stomp/swpt-stomp.rst

    persistent
      MUST have the value ``true``.

-In addition to the above described STOMP subset, servers and clients MAY support other message transport protocols.
+**Note:** In addition to the servers that support the above described STOMP subset, Swaptacular nodes MAY run servers that support other message transport protocols.
 When some other message transport protocol is supported by both the server and the client, they MAY agree to use it instead.

 .. [#stomp] Simple Text Oriented Messaging Protocol: https://stomp.github.io/